wp-kit/webpack/README.md

 # ITCSS

-This repo is a blank canvas file structure for scripts and styles using [```ITCSS```](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) methodology - using Rollup to build your CSS and JS with sourcemaps.
+This repo is a blank canvas file structure for scripts and styles using [```ITCSS```](https://www.xfive.co/blog/itcss-scalable-maintainable-css-architecture/) methodology - using Webpack to build your CSS and JS with sourcemaps and manifest file.

 To install just download this repo and place within your public folder / theme etc. and then run